Pbgopinadh/Docker/README.md

 you can remove a image when there are containers running using that image. so first end the containers and then remove the image,

-docker run -d <image-name> this will run the container in dettached home. means the container will be running in the background.
+docker run -d <image-name> this will run the container in dettached mode. means the container will be running in the background.

 Conternization: